marinakolova/OfficeBoard/README.md

 # OfficeBoard

 Web application for office communication:
-- messages board for sharing important messages with team members;
+- Messages board for sharing important messages with team members.
-- tasks board for keeping track of tasks which should be done inside the team.
+- Tasks board for keeping track of tasks which should be done inside the team.
+- Comments option for the tasks.

 ## :hammer_and_pick: Built With